 ABOUT THE LIST

-The List is a family-friendly print and digital magazine serving Missouri City ,Sugar Land and Pearland markets in the coming months.
+The List is a family-friendly print and digital magazine serving Missouri City ,Sugar Land.
 We offer compelling and fact-filled content that spotlights all of the fascinating elements of these upwardly mobile and booming neighborhoods.

 Like any good publication serving the community, we champion local entrepreneurs and small businesses.
 We believe that they can offer services, craftwork and products unique to our local culture.